VladJuckov/VladJuckov.github.io/content/hqlines/index.md

 lowp float distance = line_segment(pp, a, b) - thickness;
 ```

-As you can see- in fragment shader we would need segment's ends and thickness.
+As you can see in fragment shader we would need segment's ends and thickness.
 That's why we need to pass these parameters as vertex attributes in the vertex
 shader and then into fragment shader.
 There are two ways that come to my head to do this: